zche377/universal_dimensions/README.md

 The code has been tested on Python==3.10.14.

 ### Python dependencies
-The following is a list of python libraries to run all scripts, with more detail in ```pyproject.toml```:
+The following is a list of python libraries to run all scripts, with more detail in ```requirements.txt```:
 ```
 bonner-libraries==0.0.0
 huggingface-hub==0.23.4